heijul/pdf2gtfs/README.md

 ## Examples

-The following examples can be run from the pdf2gtfs directory.
+The following examples can be run from the pdf2gtfs directory and show how some config values change the accuracy of the detected locations, as well as whether the pdf can be read at all.
+The `base.yaml` config only contains some basic output settings, used by all examples.

-### Example 1: Line 1 of the VAG in Freiburg
+### Example 1: Tram Line 1 of the VAG

+Uses the default configuration, with the exception of the routetype.
-`python src/main.py --config=examples/vag_1.yaml examples/vag_1.pdf`
+`python src/main.py --config=examples/base.yaml --config=examples/vag_1.yaml examples/vag_1.pdf`

-### Example 2: Line S1 of the KVV in Karlsruhe
+### Example 2: Subway Line S1 of the KVV

+The `max_row_distance` needs to be adjusted, to read this PDF properly.
-`python src/main.py --config=examples/kvv_s1.yaml examples/kvv_s1.pdf`
+`python src/main.py --config=examples/base.yaml --config=examples/kvv_s1.yaml examples/kvv_s1.pdf`

+### Example 3: RegionalExpress Lines RE2/RE3 of the GVH

+The `close_node_check`, needs to be disabled, because it incorrectly disregards valid locations, that seem too far away.
+`python src/main.py --config=examples/base.yaml --config=examples/gvh_re2_re3.yaml examples/gvh_re2_re3.pdf`

+### Example 4: Bus Line 680 of the Havelbus

+Here, disabling the `close_node_check` leads to far better results as well.
+Note that the config also contains some other settings, which lead to a similar result.
+`python src/main.py --config=examples/base.yaml --config=examples/havelbus_680.yaml examples/havelbus_680.pdf`

+### Example 5: Line G10 of the RMV

+Reading of page 4 currently fails and reading more than one page leads to worse results in the location detection.
+This may sometimes happen, because the average of all locations for a specific stop is used.
+`python src/main.py --config=examples/base.yaml --config=examples/rmv_g10.yaml examples/rmv_g10.pdf`

 ## Detailed description